ThreeLetters/SuperSQL/README.md

 # SQL-Library
-SlickInject and Medoo on sterioids - The most advanced and compact library available.
+SlickInject and Medoo on steroids - The most advanced and compact library available.

 ## Purpose